learnopenscience/TOPS-Modules-Objectives-Outlines/README.md

 **Lesson 2: WHY: Benefits and Challenges of Responsible Open Science: Why does it matter?**
 1. Introduction
 2. Iof Open Science
-    a.
-Quality of research
+   1. Quality of research
-    b.
-Quality and diversity of scholarly communications
+   2. Quality and diversity of scholarly communications
-    c.
-Response to societal challenges
+   3. Response to societal challenges
-    d.
-Less unnecessary repetition is better for study participants
+   4. Less unnecessary repetition is better for study participants
-    e.
-Personal/career benefits
+   5. Personal/career benefits
 3. Challenges in Open Science
-    a.
-Not everything should be open - don’t overshare without consent!
+   1. Not everything should be open - don’t overshare without consent!
-    b.
-Preparing documentation, using standards, and creating metadata takes time and effort
+   2. Preparing documentation, using standards, and creating metadata takes time and effort
-    c.
-Open community members don’t always agree with each other
+   3. Open community members don’t always agree with each other
-    d.
-Case scenarios in open communities
+   4. Case scenarios in open communities
-    e.
-Cultural barriers: not everyone wants to change, and institutions often move slowly
+   5. Cultural barriers: not everyone wants to change, and institutions often move slowly
-    f.
-Legal and security considerations
+   6. Legal and security considerations

 **Lesson 3: WHO: Stakeholders of Open Science: Who practices Responsible Open Science and for whom?**
 1. Introduction
 2. Who performs and benefits from open science?
 Stakeholders partaking in open science:
-    a.
-Researchers
+   1. Researchers
-    b.
-Public
+   2. Public
-    c.
-Policy-makers
+   3. Policy-makers
 3. How each group contributes to Open Science
-    a.
-Case scenarios
+   1. Case scenarios
-    b.
-Case Scenario #1:  Trend: Public  —> Policy-makers
+   2. Case Scenario #1:  Trend: Public  —> Policy-makers
-    c.
-Case Scenario #2: Officialize: Policy-makers—> Researchers/Public
+   3. Case Scenario #2: Officialize: Policy-makers—> Researchers/Public
-    d.
-Case Scenario #3: Participate: Public —>Researchers
+   4. Case Scenario #3: Participate: Public —>Researchers
-    e.
-Case Scenario #4: Share:  Researchers —>Policy-makers/Public
+   5. Case Scenario #4: Share:  Researchers —>Policy-makers/Public
 4. How diverse stakeholders are included in open science:
 5. Activity/exercise
-    a.
-Case Scenario #1: Accessible figures and writing
+   1. Case Scenario #1: Accessible figures and writing
-    b.
-Case Scenario #2: Organizing an inclusive physical event
+   2. Case Scenario #2: Organizing an inclusive physical event
-    c.
-Case Scenario #3: Organizing an inclusive virtual meeting and preparing in advance
+   3. Case Scenario #3: Organizing an inclusive virtual meeting and preparing in advance
 6. Summary

 **Lesson 4:** **WHERE: Impact of Open Science on academia, communities and society as a whole: Where open science happens**.
 1. Introduction
 2. Legal frameworks that affect responsible open science
-    a.
-Data protection, privacy, and data sovereignty
+   1. Data protection, privacy, and data sovereignty
-    b.
-European case: General Data Protection regulation
+   2. European case: General Data Protection regulation
-    c.
-South African case: Protection of Personal Information Act (POPI Act) and Open Science
+   3. South African case: Protection of Personal Information Act (POPI Act) and Open Science
-    d.
-United States case:
+   4. United States case:
-    e.
-Summary: Working in a global society with varied data protection laws
+   5. Summary: Working in a global society with varied data protection laws
-    f.
-Intellectual property
+   6. Intellectual property
-    g.
-Whose laws apply to my community?
+   7. Whose laws apply to my community?
 3. Equity and Open Science
 4. A global perspective on open science
-    a.
-UNESCO on Open Science Infrastructure
+   1. UNESCO on Open Science Infrastructure
-    b.
-Organisation for Economic Co-operation and Development (OECD) and Open Science
+   2. Organisation for Economic Co-operation and Development (OECD) and Open Science

 **Lesson 5: HOW: Open Science resources & tools: How to get started in responsible open science (doing open science responsibly)**
 1. Introduction
-    a.
-Not an afterthought - plan for open science into the design
+   1. Not an afterthought - plan for open science into the design
 2. Perks of digital and internet age for responsible open science
 3. Digital persistent identifiers - for objects and researchers
-    a.
-ORCID: A permanent unique identifier for you, as a scientific author
+   1. ORCID: A permanent unique identifier for you, as a scientific author
 4. Sharing  data, and software, and getting cited: Repositories you can use
 5. Intellectual property, copyright, and licensing your content so it can be reused
 6. Making your work useful to others
 7. Sharing and publishing your manuscript
-    a.
-Public repository/Preprints
+   1. Public repository/Preprints
-    b.
-Publishing Open Science and Open Access
+   2. Publishing Open Science and Open Access
-    c.
-Discipline- and sector-specific nuances
+   3. Discipline- and sector-specific nuances
-    d.
-Working with physical samples and tools
+   4. Working with physical samples and tools
-    e.
-Authorship: recognizing the contributions and giving credit
+   5. Authorship: recognizing the contributions and giving credit
 8. Summary: think beforehand, design for open science,  never an afterthought
 9. Bonus section: Open Science Skills